santigarcor/laratrust/docs/docs/8.x/usage/multiple-users.md

 # Multiple User Models

-Laratrust supports attaching roles/permissions to multiple user models.
+Laratrust supports adding roles/permissions to multiple user models.

 In the `config/laratrust.php` file you will find an `user_models` array, it contains the information about the multiple user models and the name of the relationships inside the `Role` and `Permission` models.
 For example: